motin/fixtureHelper/README.markdown

 ===============================

 FixtureHelper is a command application lets you work with your fixtures outside testing.
-Currently what it does is just helping you to load you fixtures from your fixture files to your database, without the need to invoke PHPUnit.
+Currently what it does is just helping you to load your fixtures from your fixture files to your database, without the need to invoke PHPUnit.

 INSTALL